szaimen/Nextcloud-NAS-Guide/README.md

 ---

 # Basic setup
+You will now configure your basic system.

+It covers:
+1. BIOS/UEFI configuration
+1. Ubuntu installation
+1. Connect over SSH
+1. Setup TPM2 unlocking
+1. Install Nextcloud and run the startup script

-## How long will the Basic setup take?
+## How long will the initial setup take?
 TODO: add how long it will take approx.
+Just so that you know: it ends [here](#congratulations-everything-of-the-initial-setup-is-now-done))

 ## How to configure the BIOS/UEFI?
 You will need to configure your BIOS/UEFI in order to harden security and to make things work.